bielern/svelte-patent-cockpit/article/ARTICLE.md

 `iron` as Svelte makes it quite easy to simply use the most basic JS libraries without any special React or Nextjs wrapper around it.

-Creating the session cookies is done through
+Transforming sessions into cookie strings and back is done as follows:
 ```
 import Iron from '@hapi/iron';